magnetar-io/strange_matter_specification/Header/header_specification.md

 ## Responce Header
 **component_responces**: Array of previous headers from components.

-# If the Data is a payload use the payloads
+# If the Data is a payload use the payload sections

 ## ComponentInstancePayloadDetails: